Zaragoza - Things to Do in Zaragoza in July

 What to Pack

-Comfortable walking shoes with breathable fabric - expect 8-12 km (5-7.5 miles) daily walking on cobblestones
+Comfortable walking shoes with breathable mesh - you'll cover 8-12 km (5-7.5 miles) daily on cobblestones and leather dress shoes become sweat traps.
+Locals wear sneakers even to nice restaurants in summer.

-Light rain jacket or compact umbrella - 10 storm days in July with brief but intense downpours
+Light rain jacket or compact umbrella - those 10 rainy days in July typically mean brief afternoon thunderstorms, not all-day rain, but they're sudden and intense when they hit.

 Insider Knowledge